Sales prices and price calculation

 Enter the range of pages that you want to export. |

 Yes.
-This is done with the help of a so-called "price calculation".
+This is done with the help of so-called price calculations.
 Further information.

 This can be done with the change history, assuming that it was already activated in your system for a fee.